 Cooling towers are generally on rooftops.
 They are used for heating, ventilating and air conditioning (HVAC) systems.
 Because water is used as part of the cooling process, they generate a significant amount of water mist, and by mist we mean extremely small particles of water.
 It only takes a few cells of Legionella in one-minute particle of water to make someone sick.
 People most at risk for contracting Legionnaires’ disease include the following:

 - people who have compromised immune systems.

-There is concern that this outbreak will grow because the source of the illnesses has not been found yet.
-Anyone who lives in, works in or has visited the Lenox Hill area in New York City should watch for symptoms, including breathing problems, fever, cough, chills and body aches.
+There is a concern that this outbreak will grow because the source of the illnesses has not been found yet.
+Anyone who lives in, works in or has visited the Lenox Hill area in New York City should watch for symptoms, including breathing problems, fever, cough, chills, and body aches.
 If you or a loved one has one or more of these symptoms, you should contact a medical professional.